-Finally, a touch or two of ouzo, a splash of rose water and a scrape of vanilla bean.
-Of course, all of these ingredients are a perfect for vegans.
+Finally, a splash or two of ouzo, a drop of rose water and a scrape of vanilla bean.
+Of course, all of these ingredients are perfect for vegans.

-Once completely cookies have completely cooled, spray with rose water.
-Next, we are going to cover them in luscious layers upon layers of powdery confectionery’s sugar – to resemble the snowy winter wonderland!
+Once cookies have completely cooled, spray them with rose water.
+Next, we are going to cover them in luscious layers upon layers of powdery white confectionery’s sugar – to resemble the snowy mountains of a winter wonderland!

 Cup your hands exactly like you would, when making a real snowball… and pat the icing sugar all over the cookie.
 Ensuring that all sides have a few good layers of powdered sugar all over.
 The spritz of rose water helps the icing sugar adhere to the cookie.

 And as a result, Kourabiedes are absolutely perfect for accompanying a delicious warming cup of coffee or a really good cup of tea.
 However, don’t let these cookies fool you.
 They are especially perfect, when paired along side a tall glass of champagne on New Years Eve for when the clock strikes midnight!

 In other words plenty of taste testing has taken place over at the S360 headquarters, that I think my fitness regime needs to increase before my pants do. 🙂 I hope you try out these delicious vegan cookies and like them just as much as we do.
 You won’t believe that they are: